aklavo/thermal-simulation/README.md

 This file contains the main simulation loop.
 It is responsible for intialize model components, calling `get_weather_data()` based on disired inputs, running the simulation, and producing a simple plot and csv of simulation results.

 ## Installation
+#### Manual Installation
-After cloning the repo, install the necessary packages to you enviorment by running command below:
+After cloning the repo, install the necessary packages to your enviorment by running command below:

 `pip install -r requirements.txt`

-## Usage
 Execute the similation by running the command:

 `python main.py`

 Console output will prompt the user to execute the simulation in DEV mode or not(true/false).
 DEV mode will run `plt.show()` while `DEV == false` will save a png of the graph output and csv of simulation timeseries.
 Both modes print system variables each timestep to the terminal.

 To kill the DEV process simply exit the graphical pop-up window.

+#### Docker Installation
+After cloning the repo, build the docker image by running the command:

+`docker build -t solar-water-heater-simulation .`

+`docker run -it solar-water-heater-simulation`

 ## Simulation Assumptions